-Calls to 03 numbers are inclusive from landlines and from mobiles.
+Calls to 03 numbers are inclusive from landlines and from mobiles so if you have free minutes then 0345 numbers are free.
 If you haven’t got any inclusive minutes, or they have run out, these calls are charged at a per-minute rate, often known as “geographic rate”.

 Ofcom regulations require phone providers to treat calls to 03 numbers the same as calls to 01 and 02 numbers.
 This applies whether you call from a landline or from a mobile.